TalaoDAO/wallet-interaction/AltMe documentation.md

 For credential manifest see https://identity.foundation/credential-manifest/ for more information. "...Credential Manifests are a resource format that defines preconditional requirements, Issuer style preferences, and other facets User Agents utilize to help articulate and select the inputs necessary for processing and issuance of a specified credential"  ( DIF document).

-the credential manifest allows you to display the data you want on the resto of the standard "card" in the wallet.
-The recto of this card in the list af credential is quite standard as you only have name and description.

-An other approach is to design a specific template for the credential.
+the credential manifest allows you to display the data you want on the standard "card" in the wallet.
+For specific design an other approach is to design a customized template for the credential.
 Contact us if needed.

 #### Output descriptors and wallet rendering